 PSY 210.
 RESEARCH METHODS IN PSYCHOLOGY.
 (3 hours) Prerequisites: PSY 100 with a grade of "C" or higher.
-Corequisite: PSY 211.
+Corequisite: PSY or PSYS 211.
 Introduction to scientific thinking, research design, and research methods in psychology.
 Includes the nature of scientific explanations, validity, reliability, measurement scales, the rationale underlying hypothesis testing, critical evaluation of scientific evidence presented in journals and popular media, and how to write research reports.
+Equivalent to PSYS 210.

-PSY 290 / PSYS 290.
+PSY 290.
 SUPERVISED STUDY IN PSYCHOLOGY.
 (1-3 hours) Prerequisite: PSY 100.
 Directed readings or research under faculty supervision.
 Students must make their own arrangements in advance for supervision by a faculty member.
-May be repeated for a total of up to six hours, with no more than three hours counted in the first 37 hours of a psychology major. (course website)
+May be repeated for a total of up to six hours, with no more than three hours counted in the psychology major. (course website)

 PSY 299.
 SELECTED TOPICS IN PSYCHOLOGY (SEMINAR).
 (1-3 hours) Prerequisite: PSY 100.
 Study and discussion focusing on various issues in psychology; topics will vary based on faculty and student interest.
-May be repeated for a total of up to six hours, with no more than three hours counted in the first 37 hours of a psychology major.
+May be repeated for a total of up to six hours, with no more than three hours counted in the psychology major.

 PSY 340.
 SPORT PSYCHOLOGY.
 (3 hours) Prerequisite: PSY 100.
 Theory, topics and applications within the field of sport and exercise psychology.